reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePointPremium-SAM-Settings.md

 ## Site level settings

-### Restricted Content Discoverability (RCD)-"Advanced per Site control"
+### Restricted Content Discoverability (RCD)

-Due to oversharing, unintended content discovery via search and Copilot is a concern!

-1. Use this site-level setting Restricted Content Discoverability to restrict content discoverability via Copilot and Org-wide search.
+Restricted Content Discoverability (RCD) is another SharePoint Advanced Management (SAM) feature which can be an alternative to [Restricted SharePoint Search - RSS](https://reshmeeauckloo.com/posts/sharepoint-restricted-sharepoint-search/) to use to restrict content discoverability via Copilot and Org-wide search if oversharing is a concern.
-2. SharePoint Admin sets this property to a site via PS cmdlet.
-3. There is no change to the site's permissions! > Users continue to have physical access
-4. Contents of the site gets reindexed ** - as a result contents are security trimmed and not discoverable via Copilot and tenant-wide search

-License required: SharePoint Advanced Management

-In Private Preview
+At the time of writing this blog post , this setting is still in private preview.
+Again use it judiciously as less data will be available to Copilot for responses, hence less intelligent response and affects findability/search.

 **SPO PowerShell**